Milan Nedić: German-occupied territory of Serbia

-The two paramilitary forces that Nedić did control was the Serbian State Guard and the Serbian Volunteer Corps, both of which existed only to assist German forces with hunting down Yugoslav Partisans who had adopted guerrilla warfare.
-Nedić was unpopular with most Serbs.
-The urban middle class largely remained loyal to King Peter II and his government-in-exile in London; the peasants distrusted Nedić's government, which proved incapable of curtailing the German economic exploitation of Serbia.

 On 28 August 1941, the prime minister of the government-in-exile, General Dušan Simović gave a speech on the BBC's Serbo-Croatian language station in which he claimed that the invasion of Yugoslavia had delayed the invasion of the Soviet Union by five weeks and presented Yugoslava's defeat as a sort of victory for the Allies.
 Nedić responded by giving a speech on Radio Belgrade in which he mockingly called Simović "the savior of Bolshevism".